 Senior Patients and Families Waiting for Test Results

 This starts once initial screening suggests a problem.
 Then, like a neverending game, it continues through and even after treatment.
 Even in remission, cancer patients often have regular checkups with their oncologists.
 Anxiety is a very real issue which varies in intensity with individuals.

 Many people say it helps them to purposely stay busy during the time between such tests and the resulting consultation with their oncologist.
 Some take a trip, start a project like a flowerbed or organizing a room, while others read or go on with their normal activities to keep their mind occupied.

 Cancer Survivors Living With the Aftermath of Treatment

 Although many of the side-effects are temporary, like hair loss, some are longer-lasting.
 Memory loss, pain from neuropathy, decreased strength and endurance are but a few of the effects which may come from the cancer and/or the chemotherapy.
 There may be a need to adjust one’s lifestyle to accommodate the “new normal” which can require adjustments to one’s basic identity.
 Yet some patients claim the experience gives a new appreciation for life and the ability to live in gratitude.

-When an older person is diagnosed, both the patient and family first may need to find a new mindset about living rather than dying with cancer.
+When an older person is diagnosed, both the patient and family first may need to find a new mindset about living rather than dying with that condition since medical advances have made many illnesses into chronic and treatable conditions.
 Then building a support network, finding a treatment center, waiting for test results, and finding ways to adjust life after treatment will help senior cancer patients embrace and enjoy the gift of life each day.